 - Toothbrush and Toothpaste

 - School Supplies

 - Backpack

 - Socks and Underwear

 - Spanish Books

 - Small toys

-- Colouring Books and Crayons/Markers
+- Coloring Books and Crayons/Markers

 - Hair ties/bows

 - Dish clothes

 - Soap

 - Apron

 - Face cloth

 Please minimize the amount of sweets you provide.
-In Canada, there is a health culture of toothbrushing.
+In Canada, there is a health culture of brushing teeth.
 This is not present in Guatemalan health culture and consequently, dental decay is an enormous problem amongst our children, often resulting in months of pain, sickness, and time away from the schools.
 Please consider alternatives such as stickers, small toys, or small school supplies.

-If you would like to purchase a food basket for your family, please let the Teams Coordinator know.
-We ask that you bring down the appropriate amount of Guatemalan Quetzals, unless your team qualifies to send spending money beforehand.
+If you would like to purchase a food basket for your family, please let the Teams Coordinator know prior to departure.
+We ask that you bring down the appropriate amount of Guatemalan Quetzals (small baskets are 100Q and large baskets are 200Q).